FernandoMiguel/sshremotekeys/README.md

 Copy the contents of its public key to [GitHub key settings](https://github.com/settings/keys) or your project permission object, and you are ready to go.

-TODO: fail2ban
+### fail2ban and general security

+Please setup your instance with fail2ban, to prevent anyone from hammering your ssh port.
+Also disable root `PermitRootLogin no` and disable passwords `PasswordAuthentication no`.
+[sshauth-install.sh] already adds `AuthenticationMethods publickey` to `/etc/ssh/sshd_config`

-TODO: API rate limit
+### TODO: API rate limit

 ## Contributing